MayaSatishRao/Accident-Detection-and-Assistance-System/readme.md

 ```bash
 python manage.py createsuperuser
 ```
-Accident detected frame is store in MongoDB database.
-To run MongoDB install MongoDB on your system and run
+Accident detected frame is store in MongoDB.
+This is required for AccidentInfo component and the image is stored in accidentImages database.To run MongoDB install MongoDB on your system and run
 ```bash
 mongod
 ```